shift-js/shift-js/README.md

 - Parser tests ensure that the parser is generating the correct AST based on the token stream

-- Generator tests to ensure that Escodgen is generating the correct JavaScript based on the AST
+- Generator tests ensure that Escodgen is generating the correct JavaScript based on the AST

-- End to end tests to ensure that the transpiler as a whole is generating the correct JavaScript based on the Swift input
+- End to end tests ensure that the transpiler as a whole is generating the correct JavaScript based on the Swift input

 To run any of these particular tests, rather then the entire test suite, use one of the following: